 The different categories of software development companies :

-[a] Onshore ( Hire software developers from the same country that you are located)
+[a] Onshore development company ( Hire software developers from the same country that you are located)

-[b] Offshore ( Hiring software developers in another country in a different time zone)
+[b] Offshore development company ( Hiring software developers in another country in a different time zone)

-[c] Nearshore ( Hire software developers in a neighboring country)
+[c] Nearshore development company ( Hire software developers in a neighboring country)

 Word of mouth is shared by past and present customers and is triggered by awesome customer experiences.
 So, when someone that you know and trust talks to you about this awesome software vendor they know, ask them to introduce you to the vendor.

 Remember to evaluate the team even if they are recommended by a friend.
 Not everyone specializes in everything.
-What your friend might have developed might not be similar to what you are looking to develop.
-Take a thorough look at the experiences and technical expertise before blindly trusting the referral.
-We will talk about this more in the later sections.
+The software that helped your friend might not be similar to what you are looking to develop.
+Take a thorough look at the experiences and technical expertise of the software company before blindly trusting the referral.
+We will talk about this in details in the later sections.

-All the segmentations, ratings and the client feedbacks will help you validate the company’s reliability and performance and help you take a step forward to picking your potential software company.
+All the segmentations, ratings and the client feedbacks will help you validate the company’s reliability and performance and help you take a step forward to hiring the best software development team.

 Another course of action is organically looking for a keyword in Google and then finding relevant results w.r.t that keyword.
 If you want to look for a company in India that you want to outsource the software development, you can search for “Outsourcing software development to India”.